quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint using DPLPMTUD requires the validation of any received ICMP Packet Too Big (PTB) message before using the PTB information, as defined in Section 4.6 of {{!DPLPMTUD}}.
-In addition to UDP port validation, QUIC validates an ICMP message by using other PL information (e.g., validation of connection IDs in the quoted packet of any received ICMP message).
+Besides validating the rest of the source and destination addresses (e.g. UDP ports in addition to IP addresses), QUIC validates an ICMP message by using other PL information (e.g., validation of connection IDs in the quoted packet of any received ICMP message).

 The considerations for processing ICMP messages described in {{pmtud}} also apply if these messages are used by DPLPMTUD.